 The most effective way to deal with AmerAssist is to work with a credit repair professional.
-They delete millions of negative items every year from companies like AmerAssist A/R Solutions on behalf of their clients.
+They help remove millions of negative items every year from companies like AmerAssist A/R Solutions on behalf of their clients.

 Will AmerAssist sue me or garnish my wages?